Women's suffrage: In religion

-Christianity
+Catholicism

 The Pope is elected by cardinals.
 Women are not appointed as cardinals, and therefore, women cannot vote for the Pope.

 The female Catholic office of Abbess is elective, the choice being made by the secret votes of nuns belonging to the community.
 The high rank ascribed to abbesses within the Catholic Church formerly permitted some abbesses the right to sit and vote at national assemblies – as with various high-ranking abbesses in Medieval Germany, who were ranked among the independent princes of the empire.
 Their Protestant successors enjoyed the same privilege almost into modern times.

 On 6 February 2021, Pope Francis appointed Nathalie Becquart an undersecretary of the Synod of Bishops, making her the first woman to have the right to vote in the Synod of Bishops.

 On 26 April 2023, Pope Francis announced that women would be allowed to vote at the Sixteenth Ordinary General Assembly of the Synod of Bishops, marking the first time women were allowed to vote at any Synod of Bishops.
+Approximately 54 women voted.